 - Day 15: Final Departure Day:

-[Note: If you are looking for another type of trekking to Everest base camp or at Everest region you can get the detailed itinerary, trekking route to various trekking destination in Everest region and can know more about packing list here at – Everest Region.]
+[Note: If you are looking for another type of trekking to Everest base camp or in the Everest region you can get the detailed itinerary, and trekking route to various trekking destinations in the Everest region and can know more about the packing list here at – Everest Region.]

 The second thing you should do is prepare yourself for physical strains and train your body for climbing and walking for a long time.
-Sometimes time you will need to hike for longer than the time given in itinerary due to weather and many other issues of glacial fall and more.
-If you are to train before the trekking you will be able to enjoy the trekking much more.
+Sometimes the time you will need to hike for longer than the time given in the itinerary due to weather and many other issues of glacial fall and more.
+If you are trained before the trekking you will be able to enjoy the trekking much more.

 You need to start exercising 4-5 weeks before the trek.
 Cardio exercise will be best.
-Cardio exercise includes cycling, running, swimming or walking.
-Try to carry a backpack with certain weight while doing the exercise and try to strengthen your muscles by doing squats, pull-ups, push-ups, deadlifts etc. And while excursing doesn’t overdo it and focus more on increasing your stamina and lung capacity.
+Cardio exercise includes cycling, running, swimming, or walking.
+Try to carry a backpack with a certain weight while doing the exercise and try to strengthen your muscles by doing squats, pull-ups, push-ups, deadlifts, etc. And while excursing don’t overdo it and focus more on increasing your stamina and lung capacity.

 Things you need to consider while packing your stuff: